PPMUC/repurpOS/README.md

   eg. a hand cranked bottle jack with a pressure sensor
 - Misc Optional Sensor
   This is a sensor that is only read and displayed, repurpOS has no control over it.

+Machine specific configs are achieved through the following:
+(All files are in the controller directory)

+- Settings for GUI are in controller/GUI.js
+- Some settings for machine are in controller/machine_info.js
+- Others are in controller/index.js
+- Settings for machine comms are in controller/machine_comms.js

+These files come from the platform configuration repository

 # OLD: